-Paul has been supported by Affinity Trust since 2014.
-He has learning disabilities, walks with difficulty and has little verbal communication.
-His parents had been worried about him for years before his move to Affinity Trust, feeling that he was not happy and that communication between themselves and his previous support teams could have been better.
+Before Paul’s move to Affinity Trust, Paul’s parents had been worried about him, feeling that he was not happy and that communication with his previous support teams could have been better.

 Tony, Paul’s father, says: “When Paul moved to being supported by Affinity Trust, I must admit I wasn’t expecting great things – we had been disappointed so often previously.

 “Unfortunately, things didn’t get off to a great start, as staff had to be with Paul constantly because he was likely to fall.”
 Paul found this difficult and often responded with challenging behaviour.
 But Paul’s support team helped him improve his mobility, giving him more independence.
 This made him much happier.

 Tony says: “‘I realised that this was going to be much better for Paul.
 I was very impressed with how open staff were, how they really listened to both Paul and us and worked with us, trying many different approaches to enable Paul to do things he wanted to do.”

 Staff also worked with Paul’s parents to understand how he communicates, adopting an upbeat, friendly approach.
 Tony is delighted: ‘Paul loves his support staff.
 They are the reason we have our cheerful chap back for the first time in years.
 It is wonderful to see.

 “Suggestions the support workers have made to Paul, including using a wheelchair on day trips, and a different approach at mealtimes to help him eat more easily, both of which we have adopted, has really improved life for him and for us.”

 Paul’s health has improved and his weight has increased.
 He has grown in confidence and attends courses at the local college.